SamyukthaPatnaik/Customer-Personality-Analysis-Project/README.md

 # Customer-Personality-Analysis-Project

-A customer personality study involves examining the ideal client profiles of a company.

-This can help companies better understand who their target market is and how to best serve them.
+- Designed & developed a model in order to help companies identify their target market to better serve their customers.

-By better understanding its customers, a company is able to adapt its products more easily to meet the individual needs of each individual customer
+- It Includes: Data understanding, collection, cleaning, pre-processing, testing, analysis, model building and visualizations in python.
+- Deployed using streamlit where a company can have a complete insights/analysis of each customer.
+- Performs clustering to summarize customer segments & used various machine learning algorithms such as Support Vector Machine (SVM), k-Nearest Neighbors (KNN), Random Forest.